sayyadirfanali/pilaf/README.md

 Pilaf provides `when` which acts like guard in Erlang and filters the value if the match is successful before executing `run`.

-The above function can be written using `when` as
+The above function can also be written using `when` as

 ```javascript